 The extreme biomass burning episode in south East Asia in 2006 caused increased temperatures over Indonesia during the period of burning.
 The largest increases were found in October and November between 150 and 400 hPa.
 In some regions, increases exceeded 0.7º K during SON and it was noted that GCMs should include realistic representations of aerosols which fully represent the interannual variability of biomass burning emissions [21].

-The carbonaceous aerosol emission inventories for the Coupled Model Intercomparison Project phase 5 (CMIP5) are based on [22] and are decadal averages designed to investigate long term (decadal to century) climate change, and the paper specifically states the emission inventories for CMIP5 are not designed to investigate “rapid” (ie less than a few years) pollution changes which this paper addresses.
+The carbonaceous aerosol emission inventories for the Coupled Model Intercomparison Project phase 5 (CMIP5) are based on [22] and are decadal averages designed to investigate long term (decadal to century) climate change, and the paper specifically states the emission inventories for CMIP5 are not designed to investigate “rapid” (i.e. less than a few years) pollution changes which this paper addresses.